Establishing that Blue Light Exposure Contributes

 "short-wavelength blue visible light damages the retinas of those over 50 years of age through a photooxidation reaction with an accumulated chromophore, lipofuscin ... a blue light singlet oxygen photosensitizer, leading to damage to RPE cells.
 Because the rods and cones survival is dependent on healthy RPE, these primary vision cells will eventually die, resulting in a loss of (central) vision (macular degeneration) and other retinopathies"

 "Ocular exposure to sunlight, UV, and short blue light-emitting lamps directed at the human eye can lead to the induction of cataracts and retinal degeneration.
 This process is particularly hazardous after the age of 40 because there is a decrease in naturally protective antioxidant systems and an increase in UV and visible light-absorbing endogenous phototoxic chromophores that efficiently produce singlet oxygen and other reactive oxygen species."
+Full Paper

 Current studies, including History of Sunlight Exposure is a Risk Factor for Age-Related Macular Degeneration.
 Retina, 2016 Apr;36(4):787-90. continue to find that increased exposure to sunlight over a lifetime increases the likelihood of developing AMD.
 Since only the visible light wavelengths from sunlight reach the retina, see previous reference, these studies support the premise that cumulative exposure to visible blue light wavelengths contributes to the development of AMD.

-PURPOSE: To evaluate effects of current and past sunlight exposure and iris color on early and late age-related macular degeneration (AMD)
+PURPOSE: To evaluate effects of current and past sunlight exposure and iris color on early and late age-related macular degeneration (AMD).

 CONCLUSION: Sunlight exposure during working life is an important risk factor for AMD, ...
 Therefore, preventive measures, for example, wearing sunglasses to minimize sunlight exposure, should start early to prevent development of AMD later in life.
+Full Paper

 NOTE: It has now been established that hazardous blue light wavelengths (wavelengths shorter than 480 nm) are not necessary for effective and efficient light therapy and that the inclusion of these wavelength provides no benefit for light therapy.
-Therefore these wavelengths have been eliminated from the emission spectrum of the Sunnex Biotechnologies Lo-LIGHT therapy lamp.
+Therefore these wavelengths have been eliminated from the emission spectrum of the Sunnex Biotechnologies Lo-LIGHT therapy lamps.
 MORE.